 RPI annouces changes to Residence Life Room Lottery Pick process to handle CLASS Sophomore Campus Housing Requirement(Dec 19, 2009)

 V.P. of Student Life Eddie Knowles issued an email to the student body on Dcember 19, 2009 outlining the new process.
 Major shifts in timing (February now to meet RPI administration budget meetings instead of the usual April) and dorm room availability has occurred (juniors and seniors not allowed in some dorms reserved now for sophomores).
-At the time the room and board rates and the status
+At the time the room and board rates

 of the housing